Pattalam (2009 film)

 Pattalam is a 2009 Indian Tamil-language teen drama film directed by Rohan Krishna.
-Produced by Thirrupathi Brothers, the film features an ensemble cast including Nadhiya, Yuthan Balaji, Arun, Hariharan, Irfan, Deepthi Nambiar, and Vikash Suresh.
+Produced and distributed by Thirrupathi Brothers, the film features an ensemble cast including Nadhiya, Yuthan Balaji, Arun, Hariharan, Irfan, Deepthi Nambiar, and Vikash Suresh.
 The music was composed by Jassie Gift.
 The film was released on 27 March 2009.

-The film is about a school correspondent and psychiatrist who is very close to eight school going youngsters who are having a blast enjoying their teenage years without any commitments to burden them.
+The film is about a school correspondent and psychiatrist who is very close to eight school-going youngsters who are having a blast enjoying their teenage years without any commitments to burden them.

 Plot

-The film is about two groups of four adolescents in Holy Bells School, who are pitted against each other.
+Two groups of four adolescents at Holy Bells School are pitted against each other.
 Their encounters make up the first part.

-Daisy (Nadhiya) is the correspondent of the school.
-A psychologist too, she manages a mental asylum.
-She believes that students in her school can be disciplined only through love and no hard punishments will reform them.
-At first, two groups of students who are rivals are always seen fighting with each other.
-At an athletic competition, due to their enmity, they come last of all.
-At this time, a former professor of the school who was dismissed from the school due to his harsh punishments taunts Daisy, saying that only harsh punishments and scolding can make students disciplined.
-Seeing the taunts that Daisy is hearing due to them, the two rivals join together to make Daisy and the school proud of them.
+Daisy is the school correspondent.
+She is also a psychologist who manages a mental asylum.
+She believes that students can be disciplined only through love, and no hard punishments will reform them.
+At first, two groups of rival students are always seen fighting.
+At an athletic competition, they come last due to their enmity.
+At this time, a former professor of the school who was dismissed due to his harsh punishments taunts Daisy, saying only harsh punishments and scolding can discipline students.
+Seeing the taunts that Daisy is hearing, the two rivals join to make Daisy and the school proud of them.

-On the other hand, Sakkarai (Arun) is secretly loving Sophia (Deepthi Nambiar), who is new to their school.
+Meanwhile, Sakkarai is secretly in love with Sophia, who is new to their school.
 She stays with him in Daisy's asylum.
-Meanwhile, Karthi (Irfan), who is one of the members of the rival gang, loses his father, due to which his mother deserts him.
-Therefore, he too joins Sakkarai and Sophia in the asylum.
+Meanwhile, Karthi, one of the members of the rival gang, loses his father, and then his mother deserts him.
+He too joins Sakkarai and Sophia in the asylum.
 Karthi sees his dead sister in Sophia, and so he is very friendly with her.
-Thinking that Karthi and Sophia are in love each other, Sakkarai plans to kill Karthi by making a church bell fall on him.
-However, after knowing the truth, Sakkarai rushes to save Karthi, but unfortunately, Jerry (Yuthan Balaji) comes under the bell and dies.
+Thinking that Karthi and Sophia are in love with each other, Sakkarai plans to kill Karthi by making a church bell fall on him.
+However, after realizing the truth, Sakkarai rushes to save Karthi, but his friend Jerry comes under the bell and dies.
 The incident makes Sakkarai mentally unfit.
 The film ends with Sakkarai hallucinating Jerry's presence.

 Production

+Pattalam is the second film produced by Thirrupathi Brothers.
 Initially, the film had a father character in the lead.
 Jayaram was supposed to do the character but could not allocate dates; N. Subash Chandrabose suggested that the character be changed to a female teacher, and Nadhiya was cast.
 Nadhiya's voice was dubbed by Rohini.

 Soundtrack

 The songs were composed by Jassie Gift.
+The audio launch was held on 3 December 2008 at Sathyam Cinemas, Chennai.